ricardodcpina/the-budgeteer/README.md

 #### Description

-Budgeteer is a personal financial management web application that allows you to take over control of your finances instead of the other way around.
+Budgeteer is a personal financial management web application 100% responsive for all devices, that allows you to take over control of your finances instead of the other way around.

 ##### Technologies used